Provincial and Territorial Energy Profiles – Newfoundland and Labrador

 - Newfoundland and Labrador Hydro is responsible for most power generation.
 There are also independent power producers of hydroelectricity, cogeneration, wind, and biogas.

 Crude Oil and Liquids

 - There are no crude oil pipelines or crude-by-rail facilities in Newfoundland and Labrador.
-All of its offshore crude oil production is transported to refineries by ship.
+All offshore crude oil production is transported to refineries by ship.

-- Crude production is transported from the oil fields by shuttle tankers to the Newfoundland Transshipment Limited’s 3 million barrel terminal located in Whiffen Head.
-The Terminal received its first production from the Hibernia field in October 1998, from the Terra Nova field in February 2002, from the White Rose field in June 2007, and from the Hebron field in December 2017.
-Crude is then loaded onto ships destined for domestic and export markets (Figure 4).
+- Crude production is transported from the oil fields by shuttle tankers to the Newfoundland Transshipment Limited’s 3.3 million barrel capacity terminal located in Whiffen Head.
+The terminal received its first production from the Hibernia field in October 1998, from the Terra Nova field in February 2002, from the White Rose field in June 2007, and from the Hebron field in November 2017.
+Crude is then loaded onto ships destined for domestic and export markets (Figure 3).